All Episodes

 I mean, we have very strong evidence building that that is exactly what the Obama administration and their operatives were doing.

-That he thinks the incoming attorney general, William Barr, is going to sit down with Robert Mueller and going to ask, was it true?
+You know, one thing Joe DeGenova said on Friday, this is the bar effect, that he thinks the incoming Attorney General, William Barr, is going to sit down with Robert Mueller and going to ask, was it true?

-And he would say, No, it's not true.
+And he would say, no, it's not true.

 Why didn't you tell people?

-And but this is not one story, it's another.
+But this is not one story.

 For example, it's previously been leaked that you were an informant for the U.S. in the intelligence community.

-Um, when you would go on these trips to Russia, you willingly sat down with the FBI, the CIA, and you were debriefed all the time.
+When you would go on these trips to Russia, you willingly sat down with the FBI, the CIA, and you were debriefed all the time.

-Um you've assisted them.
+You've assisted them.

-Absolutely and they used you for years.
+And they used you for years.

 So it's pretty sad.

-Well, I think this is an important part because it's also your name and reputation, but they got four Pfizer warrants based on a dossier that Clinton paid for, but they didn't tell the judges she paid for it.
+But they got four FISA warrants based on a dossier that Clinton paid for, but they didn't tell the judges she paid for it.

-One in the original application in October before the election, and three subsequent applications.
+They used it each and every time, one in the original application in October before the election and three subsequent applications.

 That was to spy on you, an American citizen.